Bitcoin runs on its miners.

 3. Mining Hardware

-Mining bitcoin requires powerful hardware, therefore, use of common CPUs and GPUs may not cut it in terms of practicality, and will probably be a waste of your time and electricity.
+Mining bitcoin requires powerful hardware.
+Therefore, using common CPUs and GPUs may not cut it in terms of practicality and will be a waste of your time and electricity.

-Your best bet may be to buy a specialized mining machine commonly referred to as an ASIC or Application-Specific Integrated Circuit device.
+Your best bet may be to buy a specialized mining machine called an ASIC or Application-Specific Integrated Circuit device.
 See our list of best crypto mining rigs to discover the best ones in the market, their specifications, price, energy consumption, and more.

 4. Bitcoin Mining Calculator

 Mining calculators are handy tools that calculate the profits and expenses of cryptocurrency mining.
-They make your life easier by considering factors such as the hash rate of the equipment, the cost of energy it will consume, pool fees, and others to calculate an estimate of the expected profit.
+They make your life easier by considering factors such as the hash rate of the equipment, the cost of energy it will consume, pool fees, and others to estimate the expected profit.

 5. Cheap and Reliable Power Supply

-Graphic cards in mining rigs work 24 hours a day, hence they consume a lot of power.
+Graphic cards in mining rigs work 24 hours daily, consuming much power.
 This is why mining farms are set up in hand-picked locations where the cost of electricity is cheaper.

 To get more free crypto money-making tips, subscribe to the Bitcoin Market Journal newsletter!